Executive Summary

 - We try to take over when they make a misstep.

-- We blow up at a mistake instead of coaching them through.
+- We blow up at a mistake instead of coaching through it.

-These are all natural reactions.
-As leaders, we need to train ourselves to coach appropriately through the process.
-If we aren’t careful, the Trap Door will put the person right back where they started, frustrated and questioning their abilities.
+These are natural reactions.
+As leaders, we have to train ourselves to coach appropriately through the process.
+If we are not careful, the Trap Door puts the person right back where they started, frustrated and questioning their abilities.

 This is the transition zone where confidence grows and your time frees up.
-The mentee largely knows what to do, but there may still be the rare occasion where you need to fill in gaps about situations they have not faced yet.
+The mentee largely knows what to do, though there may still be the rare occasion when you fill in gaps about situations they have not faced yet.

-- Reality: They’re taking initiative and asking for buy-in.
+- Reality: They are taking initiative and asking for buy-in.

-⚠️ Don’t stop coaching yet!
-There’s still one more step.
+Don’t stop coaching yet.
+There is still one more step.

 Once you reach this stage, this is true empowerment.
-You’ve developed a leader!
-How does it feel to know someone else possesses the same skills you have?
+You have developed a leader.
 This is multiplication at its best.

-- Reality: They’re leading with full autonomy and high trust.
+- Reality: They are leading with full autonomy and high trust.

-At this phase, you are approaching “World Class Capabilities.”
+At this phase, you are approaching world-class capability.
 You are skilled at the craft and can multiply your expertise and knowledge into others.

-- What to Do: Celebrate, elevate, and ask: “Who are you developing?”
+- What to do: Celebrate, hand off more, and ask: “Who are you developing?”

 2 Steps You Can Take This Month

 - Map your team on the Growth Cycle.
-Identify who’s ready to rise — and where you’re still keeping too much control.
+Identify who is ready to rise, and where you are still keeping too much control.

 - Schedule a development rhythm, like bi-weekly coaching, that creates space to grow others.
-Do you need scheduled, hands-on training sessions?
-Or maybe a quick message or pop-in to encourage your mentee.
+Decide whether you need scheduled, hands-on training sessions, or a quick message and pop-in to encourage your mentee.

 Closing Thought